blockstackers/pox_pm/testnet_resources.md

-# Stacks 2.0 Testnet Resouces
+# Stacks 2.0 Testnet Community Resouces

 A running list of community-generated tools and resources for navigating the Stacks 2.0 public testnet.